-Type of Coverage Amount

-General Liability (per occurrence) \$ 1,000,000

-Law Enforcement Liability (per occurrence) 1,000,000

-Automobile Liability and Physical Damage

-Liability (per occurrence) 1,000,000
+Automobile Liability and Physical Damage Liability (per occurrence) Medical payments 1,000,000

-Medical payments

 Per Person 5,000

 Per Occurrence 50,000

 Uninsured Motorist (per person) 250,000

 Physical Damage Actual Cost

 Flood (pool limit) 100,000,000

 Earthquake (pool limit) 100,000,000

 Property 58,946,527

 Other Property Insurance:

 EDP Extra Expense 50,000

 Extra Expense 1,000,000

 EDP Media 100,000

 911 Equipment 225,000

 Contractor's Equipment 1,250,000

 Money and Securities 1,000,000

 Valuable Papers and Records 1,000,000

 Motor Truck Cargo 100,000

 Crime Insurance:

 Faithful Performance 1,000,000

-With the exceptions of health insurance, life insurance, and workers' compensation, all insurance is held with CORSA (see Note 1).
+With the exceptions of health insurance, life insurance, and workers' compensation, all insurance is held with CORSA (see Note 2).
 There has been no significant reduction in coverage from 1999, and settled claims have not exceeded limits of coverage in the past three years.
 The County pays all elected officials' bonds in accordance with statute.

-1. Health and Vision Insurance
+B. Health and Vision Insurance

 The County provides comprehensive health and vision insurance coverage to its employees through a traditionally funded plan.
 Effective January 1, 2001, the County switched from being self-insured for health and vision benefits to obtaining full coverage from an outside insurance carrier.
-This change resulted in an adjustment to the estimated claims liability as of December 31, 2000 in the amount of \$329,346.
 The County purchases commercial health insurance coverage through Community Health Plan of Ohio.
-The County pays 87% of the monthly premium while the employee pays 13%.
+The County pays 87 percent of the monthly premium while the employee pays 13 percent.
 The entire risk of loss transfers to the commercial insurance carrier.
-The County's monthly premium requirement per each plan is as follows:
+The County's monthly premium requirement under each plan is as follows: